Posted: December 14, 2017||

 If you don't have heating in your greenhouse it is definitely something worth considering.
 It helps to ensure that any plants you do have in there don't suffer from the cold, or accidentally touch cold glass which can result in all manner of problems.
 This in turn will help your plants survive throughout the colder months, and even though the weather is meant to be warming up, a helping hand never went amiss!

-Key gardening activities for March
+Key gardening activities f

 Robin Redbreast may be the best-known creature to live in our gardens during the winter months, but he’s not the only one.